 Political geography: Capital city: Palermo.
 Provinces: Agrigento (AG). | Caltanissetta (CL). | Catania (CT). | Enna (EN). | Messina (ME). | Palermo (PA). | Ragusa (RG). | Siracusa (SR). | Trapani (TP).

-History: David Gleave (1989, p.132) says Sicily’s various invaders have left their stamp on the island ‘over the centuries.
+History: Sicily has a long and distinguished history of viticulture and winemaking.
+David Gleave MW (1989, p.132) says Sicily’s various invaders have left their stamp on the island ‘over the centuries.
 Sicily has been occupied by numerous foreigners since the Greeks made it part of Magna Grecia in the 8th century BC.
 They were succeeded by the Barbarians, who in turn were supplanted by the Saracens.
-The Normans replaced the Saracens in the 11th century, and were followed by the forces of the Anjou and Bourbon Kings of Naples, whose reign was ended by Garibaldi in the 19th century.’
+The Normans replaced the Saracens in the 11th century (see the Norman Kingdom of Sicily), and were followed by the forces of the Anjou and Bourbon Kings of Naples, whose reign was ended by Garibaldi in the 19th century.’

 Vineyard area: 2015 Sicily was Italy’s largest wine region in 2015 with 110,000ha of vineyards or 17% of the national total of 637,000ha.